 Shaan (singer)

 Shantanu Mukherjee (Bengali pronunciation: [ʃantonu mukʰardʒi]; born 30 September 1972), professionally known as Shaan, is an Indian playback singer, composer, actor, and television host.
 He records songs primarily in Hindi, Bengali, Kannada and Telugu language.
-Known as the "Golden Voice of India", Shaan is considered among the greatest playback singers of India.
-He is also noted for his songs in the romantic genre, mainly during the 2000s.
+Known as the "Golden Voice of India", A notable playback singers of India, he is also noted for his songs in the romantic genre, mainly during the 2000s.
 Shaan is a recipient of two Filmfare Awards and three International Indian Film Academy Awards.

 His most popular songs include — "Musu Musu Haasi Deu" from Pyaar Mein Kabhi Kabhi (1999), "Woh Ladki Hai Kahan" and "Koi Kahe Kehta Rahe" from Dil Chahta Hai (2001), "Ghanan Ghanan" from Lagaan (2001), "Mere Samnewali Khidki Mein" from Dil Vil Pyar Vyar (2002), "O Humdum Suniyo Re" from Saathiya (2002), "Jaadu Hai Nasha Hai" from Jism (2003), "Kuch To Hua Hai" from Kal Ho Naa Ho (2003), "O Jaana" from Tere Naam (2003), "Ladki Kyun" from Hum Tum (2004), "Main Aisa Kyun Hoon" from Lakshya (2004), "Dus Bahane" from Dus (2005), "My Dil Goes Mmmm" from Salaam Namaste (2005), "Main Hoon Don" from Don - The Chase Begins Again (2006), "Chaand Sifarish" from Fanaa (2006), "Rock And Roll Soniye" and "Where's The Party Tonight" from Kabhi Alvida Naa Kehna (2006), "Let's Rock Soniye" from Bhool Bhulaiya (2007), "Aao Milo Chale" from Jab We Met (2007), "You're My Love" from Partner (2007), "Deewangi Deewangi" from Om Shanti Om (2007), "Jab Se Tere Naina" from Saawariya (2007), "Hey Shona" from Ta Ra Rum Pum (2007) and "Behti Hawa Sa Tha Woh" from 3 Idiots (2009).